 Charlie Wagner, Lorna Belle Glos Wagner, Chuck Wagner

 It was not long before the father-son winemaking team started producing wines that were rich in character and complexity.
-It was their 1973 Cabernet Sauvignon that really put them on the map, because it caught the attention of wine critics, earning them recognition and acclaim.
+It was their 1973 Cabernet Sauvignon that really put them on the map.
+Catching the attention of wine critics, it earned them recognition and acclaim.
 That was the day the phone started to ring and it hasn’t stopped since.

-It’s been over 40 years since the Wagners founded Caymus Vineyards, and today they are proud to showcase a collection of wines that have a reputation for quality and consistency, produced from the premiere winegrowing regions of California.
+It’s been over 45 years since the Wagners founded Caymus Vineyards, and today they are proud to showcase a collection of wines that have a reputation for quality and consistency, produced from premier winegrowing regions of California and beyond.
 Charlie Wagner died at his Rutherford home in February 2002, in his 90th year.
-His son Chuck Wagner continues to oversee the making of world-renowned Caymus Cabernets and he is thankful to have three of his four children: Charlie, Joseph and Jenny Wagner, farming the land alongside him and carrying on the family legacy.
+His son Chuck Wagner continues to oversee the making of world-renowned Caymus Cabernets and is thankful to have two of his four children, Charlie and Jenny, farming the land alongside him and carrying on the family legacy.

-One of the family’s fond memories is of Chuck’s dad Charlie, who at the end of each work day would sit at the dinner table and blend wines from one glass into another, trying to create the perfect wine to pair with his meal.
+One of the family’s fond memories is of Chuck’s dad, Charlie Sr., sitting at the dinner table at the end of each work day, blending wines from one glass into another to create the perfect pairing for his meal.
 It didn’t matter what the varietals were, he would just blend, taste and explore.
-It was this unique approach that inspired Chuck to break the norm and start making a blended white wine, which they named “Conundrum.”
-From the very first vintage in 1989, he was determined to make a wine that was uniquely Californian and would seamlessly pair with a wide array of different cuisines and dishes.
+It was this unique approach that inspired Chuck to break the norm and start making a blended white wine, which the family named “Conundrum.”
+From the very first vintage in 1989, they were determined to make a wine that was uniquely Californian and would seamlessly pair with a wide array of cuisines and dishes.